 Also known as the wisent, the bison is a key species in the European ecosystem, playing an important role in biodiversity and the balance between forest and grassland habitats.
 In addition to being a flagship species for the re-establishment and subsequent protection of wilderness areas, the bison may also become an icon for regional economic development, as its presence will help to put the area on the map as one of Europe’s major wilderness areas, and a prime destination for wildlife watching.

-Day2: Tarcu Mountains Reserve – visit the bison enclosure and Bison Interpretation Centre
+Day2: Tarcu Mountains Reserve: visit the bison enclosure & Bison Interpretation Centre

 Morning walk to the bison enclosure at La Magura near the hamlet of Plopu, in the parallel valley of Raul Alb (White River) north of Rusca.
 There you will see the small herd of European bison that was reintroduced to the Southern Carpathians after an absence of more than 250 years, accompanied by an expert who will explain the various aspects of the project, and its importance.
 After lunch drive to the newly-built Bison Interpretation Centre to learn more about these former residents of the area, and the story of their reintroduction.

-Later in the afternoon transfer to your next accommodation in the picturesque village of Armenis, whose guesthouses were established only recently to accommodate visitors who have come to see bison.
-Local guesthouse - 3-nights on full board basis.
+Later in the afternoon transfer to your next accommodation in the picturesque village of Armenis, whose guesthouses were established only in the last few years to accommodate visitors who have come to see bison.

 Early this morning you drive deep into the mountains to a former hunter’s hide, which has been converted for bear viewing, for an opportunity to see brown bear and learn about the forest’s other inhabitants.
 Sadly, bear hunting is still widespread in Romania, however this initiative hopes to gradually eradicate this ancient practice by proving to hunters that the bears are of greater value when alive, and by encouraging them to use their knowledge and experience to organise bear-watching activities, thereby generating employment and incomes in an area where these are otherwise limited.
 Due to the history of hunting, however, the bear population is still extremely shy and there is no guarantee of sightings.
 The best time to see them is in September and October, when they are feeding in preparation for winter.
 To reach the hide, you’ll need to walk some distance through the forest.
 Lunch will be provided, and in the afternoon you’ll return to the bison site before heading back to your accommodation.